tryscer/flock/flock-music.md

 *(Lolli-SCRATCH\!)*

-and stuff some necessities into my handbag: a little powder kit, my babysitting fortune of $17.62, and, after giving it some thought, a change of cream-colored panties.
+and stuff some necessities into my handbag: a little powder kit, my babysitting fortune of $17.62, and, after giving it some thought, a change of panties.
-​	"We'll all be late, Peaches\!" yells Cindy from the car.
+​	"We'll all be late, Peaches!" yells Cindy from the car.
 I shoo at her and climb down the old Elm tree planted beneath my bedroom window and run across my parents' front lawn, stealthy and undetected.
 I slip into the back seat.
 ​	Inside it's full of people and already steaming hot.
 Ricky Nelson is singing on the radio about having been a little fool.
 Cindy is stunning in a coral dress in the back seat, blonde and blue-eyed and radiating sunshine.
 I hug her and she says quietly, "I've got something to–"
 ​	"Peaches\!"
-"Don't call me that," I say to Barry, who’s sweating at the wheel in a brown suit that looks too big for him.
+​	"Don't call me that," I say to Barry, who’s sweating at the wheel in a brown suit that looks too big for him.
  ​	"Who's she?" says the girl sitting next to Cindy without looking in my direction.
 She’s got black cigarette pants and a black turtleneck and black sunglasses and black flat shoes.
 She’s reading through *Seventeen* (“The Big FASHION Issue\!”.)
 ​	"Oh," says Cindy, storing her secret.
 "I want you to meet my favorite cousin.”
 Her voice, warm and loud and Southern, takes on its Party-Hostess quality.
 ​	"Eleanore," says the cousin over the magazine.
-Cindy lays a hand on her knee and says, "After we’re done, we're taking Eleanore back to the train station going home.
+Cindy lays a hand on Eleanore's knee and says, "After we’re done, we're taking Eleanore back to the train station going home.
 She lives in *New-York-City*, you know".
 Eleanore winces.
 ​	"We've met before," I tell Eleanore.
 ​	"Have we?" she says, disinterested.
-She pushes Cindy's hand away without looking up.
+She pushes Cindy's hand away without looking up from her magazine.
-​	"Alright boys and girls, here we go," says Barry.
+​	"Alright, boys and girls, here we go," says Barry.
 We jerk in our seats as the old jalopy springs into action.

 Sitting shotgun is a mystery boy, tall, very handsome, ginger-haired.
 He’s wearing a tight, white tee-shirt and has his hand resting limply behind Barry’s back.
-I give Cindy an important look and signal at him.
+I give Cindy an important look...
 ​	"Oh," says Cindy, her voice resuming that Party Hostess quality, "this of course is Barry's friend Tim".
 She whispers in my ear, "he has *all* the records".
 To Tim she says, "please meet Peaches.
 She’s a music fan, too".
 ​	"Don't call me that," I whisper to her.
 ​	“Sorry,” she whispers back.
 ​	"It's, eh, it's nice to meet you," I say to Tim.
-"So what's your real name, then?" he says.
+​	"So what's your real name, then?" he says.
 From his seat, right in front of me, he can only look at me through the rearview mirror.
 In the little frame I see his shades sitting atop his beautiful nose.
 He has a deep voice, deeper than Barry's, and he's wearing a very tight tee-shirt.
-"It's, ah," I say, gracefully, "it's Peggy Sue".
+​	"It's, ah," I say, gracefully, "it's Peggy Sue".
-Cindy and Barry snort with laughter.
+​	Cindy and Barry snort with laughter.
 "Tell him your real name, Peaches," says Cindy.
 ​	"It's Allison," I whisper.
 ​	"What?
 Alice?" says Tim, already looking away.
 It seems Cindy's betrayal has cost me what little attention he had for me.
 ​	"Yeah, I guess," I mumble.
 "Alice would do".
 ​	"My little Wonderland girl," Cindy laughs, holding my hand.
 I instantly forgive her.
 "Here's to Alice\!"
-Barry and Tim and Eleanore join in a choir: "Alice\!"
+​	Barry and Tim and Eleanore join in a choir: "Alice\!"
-We all laugh.
+​	We all laugh.
 Somebody turns up the volume…

 *(Splish splash\!
 I was having a bath\!)*